Raspberry Ridge

 November 24, 2007

-A good trail leads to the lookout on Raspberry Ridge but because of the snow cover, we used a track log that I downloaded from trailpeak.com to keep on route.
+A good trail leads to the lookout on Raspberry Ridge, but because of the snow cover, we followed a GPX track that I downloaded to keep on route.
 Much of the trail was under a few inches of snow.
-Just below the crest of the ridge we pulled out our ice axes to make our way up the hard snow crust.
+Just below the crest of the ridge, we pulled out our ice axes to make our way up a hard snow crust.

 Although we encountered wind on the trail both on the ascent and descent, the summit was dead calm.
 We spent half an hour on the top enjoying the scenery under blue skies before heading back.
-We hiked south along the ridge for a few hundred metres past the point where we had gained the ridge.
+Instead of retracing our steps, we hiked south along the ridge for a few hundred metres past the point where we had gained the ridge.
 It was too nice a day not to extend our outing a bit.
-We found a break in the ridge and then made our way back to the trail on the lower slopes of the mountain.
-Our outing took little more than five and a half hours.
+We found a break in the ridge, and then made our way back to the trail on the lower slopes of the mountain.

 Raspberry Ridge ahead